 Controversy about climate change has changed dramatically in the past decades.
 In Chapter 4 we took a careful look at questions about global warming, examining Dr. James Hansen’s statement that the “globe is heating up.”
-We saw, through International Panel on Climate Change (IPCC) Reports and more recently the Berkeley Earth Surface Temperature (BEST) project, that there is consensus in the scientific community that indeed the average global temperature has gone up.
+We saw in chapter 4, through International Panel on Climate Change (IPCC) Reports and the Berkeley Earth Surface Temperature (BEST) project, that there is consensus in the scientific community that indeed the average global temperature has gone up.

 One of the disagreements scientists have about the theory of global warming and the greenhouse effect is whether the warming of Earth’s atmosphere is just a part of the natural climate cycle or the result of human activities.
 If the warming is part of the natural cycle, then Earth may become cooler on its own.
 If, however, human activities are responsible, Earth will continue to warm, unless people decide to do something about it—primarily reduce the burning of fossil fuels.
 But change is not easy.

 Scientists often challenge prevailing theories and widely accepted ideas.
 Even when all the evidence points in one direction, scientists are trained to shy away from absolute commitments, because something may have been overlooked.
 It seems unscientific to say “I’m absolutely certain,” but quite acceptable to say “I’m 99% sure.”
 About the best we can expect from scientists is consensus—the agreement of nearly everyone who works in a given field that something is probably true.
 As we saw demonstrated in Dr. Muller’s study (BEST) in Investigation 4.2, even theories that have wide consensus continue to be revisited as new concerns arise or better methods of analysis are developed.
 It is the nature of good science.

 Nearly all climatologists agree on each of these points: